jbtiglao/staff-hub/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-  (This is a working draft - assignment not yet submitted.)

   ---
   ## Description 📌
  This is a command-line application that manages a company's employee database using Node.js, Inquirer, and MySQL.

+ It follows a content management systems (CMS) interface that allows non-developers to easily view and interact with information stored in the database.

- It has the following appearance:
+ The application has the following **appearance**:

 ![image16_appearance](https://user-images.githubusercontent.com/94569484/168509879-de4e1a31-177a-4a61-ae9c-d1f71960bfb2.png)